findAkash/findAkash/README.md

 ## I'm an IT Student!!

-- 🔭 I am currently studing BSc(Hons) in Computing
-in Softwarica College of IT & E-commerce(Coventry University)!
+- 🔭 I am currently working as a Project Manager at Trimax IT Company & studing BSc(Hons) in Computing in Softwarica College of IT & E-commerce(Coventry University)!
 - 🌱 I’m currently learning Data science and Machine Learning
 - 👯 I’m looking for intership and jobs